WHAT WE DO

 The Consortium sponsors the annual Georgia Educational Technology Conference and the Georgia Student Technology Competition.
 Each year, the Consortium awards several Innovation Grants to teachers.

-Jill Hobson, of IMS Global Learning Consortium, is the chair for the GaETC Conference.
+Jill Hobson, of Gainesville City Schools (GA), is the chair for the GaETC Conference.
 Tom Lamb, a retired educator from Forsyth County, is in charge of the Student Technology Competition, and Dr. Paulina Kuforiji of Columbus State University supervises the Innovation Grants program.

 With over 250 concurrent sessions, nationally known speakers, and engaging workshops, the Georgia Educational Technology Conference provides educators and educational leaders the opportunity to learn about the latest in innovative education technology.